 Why the switch?

-The NIV moved to a literal, word-for-word translation of the original Greek except for the words “it is” and “own.”
-Translators finally backed out of the gratuitous addition of words to this biblical text that has been followed by most English translations up to the present.
+The newer NIV moved to a translation that is closer to the original Greek, backing out of the gratuitous addition of words to this biblical text that has been followed by most English translations up to the present.

 For this reason a woman ought to have authority over her head, on account of the angels.